locktopus-project/locktopus-website/docs/qna.md

 - possible violation of correctness (see [Martin Kleppmann's blog](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html))
 - no option to lock multiple resources at once
-- no read/write locks, just write locks
+- no read/write locks, only write locks
 - time overhead on retries

-With Locktopus, the liveness and safety properties of Redlocks are preserved.
+With Locktopus, the liveness and safety properties of the Redlocks algotithm are preserved.

 ## Does the server support TLS?

 No. The service is supposed to be used in private environments.
-However, if you need TLS/SSL, consider using a proxy server for that.
+However, if you need TLS/SSL, consider adding a proxy server for that.

 ## Does it have authentication?

-No. (See the question above)
+No.

 ## Is the service persistent?